C. Grey Hawkins

 To repair the damage, I restored the best copy of the orginal art I could find from a 1978 member newsletter, and reset all of the typography using typefaces intended to feel less like the Microsoft Word special the previous logo had turned into.
 The organization’s archives are full of thousands of documents from the 1800s set in typefaces with names lost to time.
 I wanted to recreate a bit of that intrigue by modifying the typefaces I had available, so I rounded their sharp edges so that they wouldn’t feel overly fresh in a historical context.

-below: The logo as it would appear on the organization’s 1937 Hudson, and a canvas tote full of stale bread.
+below: The refreshed logo as it would appear on the organization’s 1937 Hudson, and on a canvas tote full of stale bread.

 The Silver Queen Newsletter

-Redesigning Historic Georgetown, Inc.’s newsletter was another task at hand.
+Redesigning Historic Georgetown, Inc.’s newsletter was another priority.
 Before the early 2000s the newletter had been known as The Silver Queen, but the name had disappeared and the newsletter had only circulated a handful of times in the last 15 years.

 I wanted to keep the theme of historic documents going, so I scoured local and online archives for as many local newspapers from the 1860-1900 period as I could find.
 I studied them carefully for the quirks in their layout, and built up a collection of reference material.
 In laying out the newletter I used many historic advertisements for local businesses from the era, many with names still recognizable to locals today.
 The long term plan is to replace the historic advertisements with similarly styled modern advertisements to help pay for the circulation of the newsletter.
 For printing I found a company that can print runs of under 1,000 copies on an antique looking pinkish newsprint.